andrea-mitridate/PTArcade/docs/inputs/model.md

   [numpy]: https://numpy.org/doc/stable/reference/generated/numpy.array.html

-## Deterministic signals { #+model.deterministic }
+## Deterministic Signals { #+model.deterministic }
 Deterministic signals are defined via the `signal` function.
-The first parameter of this function should be named `toas` and it's supposed to be a [NumPy array][numpy] containing the time of arrivals (TOAs) (in units of seconds) at which the deterministic signal will be evaluated.
+The first parameter of this function should be named `toas` and it is supposed to be a [NumPy array][numpy] containing the time of arrivals (TOAs) (in units of seconds) at which the deterministic signal will be evaluated.
 The name of the remaining parameters should match the keys of the `parameters` dictionary.
-The `signal` function should return a [NumPy array][numpy] with the same dimensions of `toas` containing the value of the induced  shift for each TOA contained in `toas`.
+The `signal` function should return a [NumPy array][numpy] with the same dimensions as `toas` containing the value of the induced shift for each TOA contained in `toas`.

-??? example "Deterministic signal example"
+??? example "Deterministic Signal Example"
-    For example, the `signal` for a deterministic signal given by
+    For a deterministic signal,

     $$
-    s(t) = a\sin(b t)
+    s(t) = a\sin(b t),
     $$

+    the `signal` is given by

     ``` py
     def signal(toas, a, b):